Clive Pearson: Munich Crisis flights

-During the Munich Crisis in September 1938, Clive's British Airways Ltd provided aircraft for Prime Minister Neville Chamberlain's unprecedented diplomatic flights to meet Adolf Hitler.
-On 15 September 1938, Chamberlain flew from Heston to Munich aboard a British Airways aircraft for his meeting with Hitler at Berchtesgaden, marking the first time a British Prime Minister had flown on official business.
-Following his return from a second visit to Hitler, Chamberlain wrote to Clive on 25 September 1938, thanking him for the "excellent travelling arrangements made by British Airways" and praising the "speed, safety and comfort" of the flights, noting his gratitude as "an inexperienced air-traveller" for what he "had not previously thought possible."
+British Airways Ltd gained public prominence during the Munich Crisis of September 1938, when Prime Minister Neville Chamberlain used its aircraft for his flights to Germany to meet Adolf Hitler.
+Chamberlain's first flight from Heston to Munich on 15 September 1938 was the first occasion on which a British prime minister flew on official business.

+Following Chamberlain's return from his second visit to Hitler, he wrote to Pearson on 25 September 1938 thanking him for the "excellent travelling arrangements made by British Airways" and praising the "speed, safety and comfort" of the flights.
+Chamberlain described himself as "an inexperienced air-traveller" and said the journeys had shown him what he "had not previously thought possible".